 The Mojo bucket is where you hold your safety funds and save up reserves for the Grow bucket.
 It consists of one bank account, with a minimum of $2000 in it.
 It acts as a replacement for your credit card in unexpected or emergency situations.

 It is highly advised that you have this account with a different bank to prevent you from spending the money in it on things covered by the Blow accounts.
 However, you can choose to keep it with the same bank as your Blow accounts – you’ll just need to practice a little more discipline.

 It’s important to open this account with the $2000 minimum.
-You might have to do some extra work or sell a few items to get the funds.
+You might have to pick up a side hustle or sell a few items to get the funds.
 It will prevent you from taking on future debt.
 The rationale is that without debt, your Mojo bucket will keep growing.

 An online savings account held at a different bank with an opening balance of $2,000.
 Any leftover money in your Fire Extinguisher account spills over to here.
 The intention is that over time, the amount in this account grows until you have three to six months of income, which in turn then spills over into your Grow bucket.